Whether you are an active member of the Plan, or have stopped contributions and have deferred benefits, there are still ways your benefits can grow.

 If you are confident about managing your own investments, you may want to self-select your own funds.
 The Plan has a range of funds for you to invest in.

-- Click here to see the full list of funds
+- Download the Funds Factsheet PDF (PDF 356KB) to see the full list of funds.

 - Monitoring your investments

-If you’re a member of a DC section or have AVCs, you can log in or register on the Aviva membersite.
+If you are a member of a DC section or have AVCs, you can log in or register on Aviva’s secure online portal, MyWorkplace - This link opens in a new browser window.

 - allow you to check the value of your pension pot,